yuvaraj1606/my-first-game-simulation/README.md

 # my-first-game-simulation
+Martial Arts Game Simulation using html canvas.
-Martial arts Simulation try using html canvas
+This is a simple simulation try using html canvas element.
+To run this program open index.html file using any of your browser.
+Just learning new things and working it out.